Why I’m suing Amazon for racial discrimination and sexual harassment

-“It is always Day 1,” is a common refrain at Amazon that reminds employees to approach each project with fresh energy and resolve.
+“It is always Day 1” is a common refrain at Amazon that reminds employees to approach each project with fresh energy and resolve.
 I joined Amazon’s Global Corporate Affairs team in 2017 as the first financial services public policy expert for Amazon Web Services.
 I imagined Amazon would be a meritocracy, where hard work is rewarded, regardless of what you look like.
-After over four years at the company, I found that wasn’t the case for me, and many others.
+After over four years at the company, I found that wasn’t the case for me and many others.

-The drive to make the world more fair fueled my career over seven years on Capitol Hill where I advised four members of Congress on policy proposals for entrepreneurship and small business, financial services, housing, labor, and trade.
-This belief in equity is also why I currently lead a global strategy at Amazon to accelerate underrepresented startup founders and investors as the Head of Underrepresented Founder Startup Business Development.
+The drive to make the world more fair fueled my career over seven years on Capitol Hill, where I advised four members of Congress on policy proposals for entrepreneurship and small business, financial services, housing, labor, and trade.
+This belief in equity is also why I currently lead a global strategy at Amazon to accelerate underrepresented startup founders and investors as the head of underrepresented founder startup business development.

 My belief that every person has a right to equal opportunity is also at the heart of my lawsuit against Amazon.
 In March, I filed a federal lawsuit for Amazon’s failure to protect me from documented, repeated racial and sexual harassment and discrimination by supervisors, failing to safeguard me once I reported that harassment, and not paying me equitably.